 This ingestion pathway is less direct and obviously takes a bit longer than if you drink vape juice directly.
 Because of this, there's no need to panic should an accidental spill expose you or your baby's skin to e-liquid.
 However, it should be immediately and thoroughly washed with soap and water to prevent absorption and you should watch for any signs of nicotine poisoning.

 A more direct ingestion pathway is getting e-juice in your eyes.
 Not only can this cause potentially severe irritation to the delicate mucous membranes of your eyes, it will also allow the nicotine to be more rapidly absorbed than if it had to penetrate your skin.
 Immediately flush your eyes with copious amounts of water.

 Flushing with water is the best thing to do in this situation.
 We have a special eye wash station for just this purpose in our e-liquid laboratory.
 Fortunately, to date, due to the careful and meticulous work of our lab techs, it's never been used.

 3. Inhaling Too Much Vapor

 Also, keep in mind that there is not a simple, 1-to-1 comparison between vaping the same nicotine level juice in different electronic cigarette set ups.
-The power of the device you are using will dramatically affect how much nicotine actually gets from the e-juice into your lungs.
+The power of the device you are using, usually expressed as voltage, will dramatically affect how much nicotine actually gets from the e-juice into your lungs and absorbed into your bloodstream.
 Vaping a 12 mg vape juice in a small cig-alike or pod style device will not introduce nearly as much nicotine to your lungs as vaping that same e-juice in a device with a more powerful battery.